 Pumpkins stacked on top of each other on display.

 If you don’t want traditional Halloween porch decor, then keep it centered around your favorite harvest colors.
 Start decorating at the end of September and add a few Halloween items a month later.
+Use the cheapest pumpkins you can find (never pay more than $0.40 per pound!) and use them to create a festive fall porch.

-Stack different sized pumpkins on top of your pot until they’re secure.
+Stack different-sized pumpkins on top of your pot until they’re secure.
 Tuck leaves or straw in between to add to the theme.
 With neutral fall items, you definitely won’t run the risk of frightening the trick-or-treaters away.

 13. Transform your entire front porch or garage into a monster.